Wagering and betting tax – frequently asked questions

-Any winnings paid out under promotional activities that amend the odds offered to a customer where the customer funds the entirety of the bet with their own money, including ‘odds boosts’, will be treated in the same way as ordinary winnings paid out on the bet.
+Any winnings paid out under promotional activities that amend the odds offered to a customer where the customer funds the entirety of the bet with their own money, including ‘odds boosts’, are treated in the same way as ordinary winnings paid out on the bet.
 That is, the winnings paid to customers are subtracted from net wagering revenue.

-However, for any wagering and betting entity which receives a bet-back from a Victorian wagering and betting entity, the entity receiving the bet-back must include it as part of its calculation of net wagering revenue.
+However, for any wagering and betting entity receiving a bet-back from a Victorian wagering and betting entity, the entity receiving the bet-back must include it as part of its calculation of net wagering revenue.
 This ensures a bet-back received from a Victorian wagering and betting entity is treated as if it were a bet received from any other customer located in Victoria.